East Fire Station

 Golden Valley’s Fire Department currently operates out of three fire stations:

-Fire Station 1, which is the main central fire station
+Fire Station 1 (Civic Campus at 7800 Golden Valley Rd), which is the largest and most central fire station

 A 2016 study of Golden Valley’s fire/rescue operations concluded the City needed to move from a three-station paid on-call staffing model to a two station duty crew staffing model.
 In 2021, the City of Golden Valley completed an analysis of all of its facilities needs that reaffirmed the findings of its 2016 fire/rescue operation study and identified a new remote fire station as the City’s number one facilities priority.